 But Peter said, "Ananias, why has Satan filled your heart to lie to the Holy Spirit and to keep back some of the price of the land?Acts 5:3(NASB)

-One of the hallmarks of the fledgling Christian Church was that they moved in the power of the Spirit and great grace was upon them all.
-Now, although the Holy Spirit was already indwelling those that were saved, the full canon of Scripture had yet to be written, and certain elements of their practice, including communal living, were also a hallmark of these early believers.
+One of the hallmarks of the fledgling Christian Church, was that they moved in the power of the Spirit and great grace was upon them all.
+Now, although the Holy Spirit was already indwelling those that were saved, the full canon of Scripture had yet to be written and certain elements of their practice, including communal living, were a hallmark of these early believers.

-A man named Ananias, and his wife, Sapphira, also sold a property for this purpose.
-However, they conspired together, to only give a portion of the money they received, whilst giving the impression that they had offered the full amount, to the apostles.
+A man named Ananias and his wife, Sapphira, also followed Barnabas' example and sold a property for this purpose.
+However, they conspired together to only give a portion of the money they received whilst giving the impression that they had offered the full amount to the apostles.

 Ananias and Sapphira had every right to retain some, or all, of the proceeds from the sale of their property - but by pretending that they were offering the entire amount, they were telling an outright lie.
-Thry were not only trying to deceive the apostles, but they were also lying to God, Himself.
-Peter, being prompted by the Holy Spirit, challenged Ananias, with the question: why has Satan filled your heart to lie to the Holy Spirit and to keep back some of the price of the land?
+They were not only trying to deceive the apostles, but they were also lying to God, Himself.
+Peter, being prompted by the Holy Spirit, challenged Ananias with the question, "why has Satan filled your heart to lie to the Holy Spirit and to keep back some of the price of the land?"

-Some use this passage to insist that Christians should sell all that they have and give everything to the church, or to the poor.. and although certain individual may be called upon to do so.. it is not what this passage is about.
-This passage teaches the importance of truth and truthfulness, and the evils of lying and deceitfulness.
-As believers, our heart and motive should be pure before God.. for although we may be able to deceive others with deceptive words and deceitful actions... we can never deceive the indwelling Holy Spirit!
+Some use this passage to insist that Christians should sell all that they have and give everything to the church or to the poor... and although certain individuals may be called upon to do so... it is not what this passage is about.
+This passage teaches the importance of truth and truthfulness and the evils of lying and deceitfulness.
+As believers, our hearts and motives should be pure before God... for although we may be able to deceive others with deceptive words and deceitful actions... we can never deceive the indwelling Holy Spirit!

-However, it should not be out of fear of reprisal that we live an, honest, honourable and truthful life, but out of love for our heavenly Saviour, Who loved us so much, that He gave His only begotten Son, so that whosoever believes on Him would not perish, but have everlasting life.
+However, it should not be out of fear of reprisal that we live an honest, honourable, and truthful life, but out of love for our Heavenly Father Who loved us so much, that He gave His only begotten Son so that whosoever believes on Him would not perish, but have everlasting life.